Strong wool market drives charity auction record

 Chris said the company was looking forward to thanking growers for their donations and support at a special celebratory event to be held at its Parkes store next Thursday evening.

-Ronald McDonald House Westmead Executive Officer Belinda Woolford said she was amazed with the auction and total funds raised, and thanked growers for their generous support and Quality Wool for coordinating the event.
+Ronald McDonald House Westmead Executive Officer Belinda Woolford said she was amazed with the auction and total funds raised, and thanked growers for their generous support and

 “The community support is phenomenal and it just keeps getting bigger year after year,’’ Belinda said.